-Gerri has appeared in The Tower Ballroom Blackpool with The Squadronaires Big Band and was a guest artist at The Tower for Phil Kelsall the resident organist.
+Gerri Smith has appeared in The Tower Ballroom Blackpool with The Squadronaires Big Band and was a guest artist at The Tower for Phil Kelsall the resident organist.
+She appears all over the UK as Vera Lynn as part of the World War anniversary events.

 Gerri Smith World War Anniversary Events